Kurabombei/sellioneer/README.md

 from someone else's store is way better not only for a provider, but even for a user it is much cheaper to get services directly.
 This is what this system provides.

+### Status
+*Currently postponed due to creating other cool apps or looking for a awesome dream job.*